History of military logistics: Post-Second World War

 As the twentieth century drew to a close, the increasing complexity of new weapons systems became a concern.
 While new technologies were intended to make armies more lethal and less reliant on manpower, they did not always live up to their promise.
 In the 1982 Falklands War, the logistical implications of the Rapier missile launchers were not initially appreciated.
-Generally located on hilltops where there were no roads or tracks, they had to be sited by helicopter.
+Generally located on hilltops without roads or tracks, they had to be sited by helicopter.
 If they had to be moved, whether yards or miles, another helicopter sortie was called for.
 They required fuel to keep their generators running, and their isolated sites required the full-time service of a Westland Sea King helicopter, itself a voracious consumer of fuel, to keep them going.

 The increasing complexity of weapons and equipment saw the proportion of personnel devoted to logistics in the US Army rise from 39 per cent in the American Expeditionary Forces in the First World War to 45 per cent in the ETO in the Second World War, but declined to 42 per cent in the Korean War, and 35 per cent in the Vietnam War.
 Concerns about the low tooth-to-tail ratio saw a mandated ratio put in place, but the widespread use of civilian contractors saw the proportion of people devoted to logistical functions rise to 55 per cent in 2005 during the Iraq War.